The Different Types of Internal Doors

 Internal French Doors

 French doors have a distinctive look to them.
-They are a double door system with one door opening to the left, and one to the right.
-The doors are traditionally glazed, but the glazing can be clear, frosted or obscure.
+They are a style of double doors, with one door opening to the left, and one to the right.
+A french door is traditionally glazed, but the glazing can be clear, frosted or obscure for different levels of privacy.

 Internal French doors offer: